-This competition is only open to IPSHA schools.
+This competition is open to all IPSHA schools.
 However, primary school students in years 5 to 7 from all South Australian schools (including IPSHA schools) are eligible to debate in the SADA Schools’ Competition.

 The IPSHA rules and debating style is much the same as the SADA Junior Grade; debates are prepared topics, speeches are short and topics are appropriate for younger, inexperienced debaters.
 Accordingly, we encourage IPSHA schools to take advantage of the SADA's debating education program and resources.